CloudSkills/aws-powershell-intro/outline.md

 * Abstract
-  > In this beginner-level session, David Cobb will start from first login to AWS Cloud Shell, AWS PowerShell modules, command syntax, common features and shortcuts, and how PowerShell increases your understanding and ability to build confidently in the cloud.
+  > We'll begin from first login to AWS Cloud Shell, discovering the pwsh shell, AWS PowerShell modules, command syntax, common command features and shortcuts, and how PowerShell increases your understanding and ability to build confidently in the cloud.
 * Intro
+* Goal
+  * Equip you to get started with PowerShell in AWS, over the beginners's hump
+  * Inspire you to build an 'exploration script' to learn and solve a small problem in your AWS environment.
 * Background
   * Warning: Geek Speak Ahead!
   * Talk uses PowerShell, will link to resources how to learn more about it